bluebird75/luaunit/doc/index.rst

         lu.assertIs(t1,t2) -- fail
         lu.assertIs(v1,v2) -- fail

-.. function:: assertNotIs(actual, expected)
+.. function:: assertNotIs(actual, expected [, extra_msg])

     **Alias**: *assert_not_is()*

     Assert that two variables are not identical, in the sense that they do not refer to the same value.
+If provided, *extra_msg* is a string which will be printed along with the failure message.

     See :func:`assertIs` for more details.

 String assertions
 --------------------------

 Assertions related to string and patterns.

-.. function:: assertStrContains( str, sub [, useRe] )
+.. function:: assertStrContains( str, sub [, useRe [, extra_msg ]] )

     **Alias**: *assert_str_contains()*

-    Assert that a string contains the given substring or pattern.
+    Assert that the string *str* contains the substring or pattern *sub*.
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

     By default, substring is searched in the string.
 If *useRe* is provided and is true, *sub* is treated as a pattern which is searched inside the string *str* .

-.. function:: assertStrIContains( str, sub )
+.. function:: assertStrIContains( str, sub [, extra_msg] )

     **Alias**: *assert_str_icontains()*

-    Assert that a string contains the given substring, irrespective of the case.
+    Assert that the string *str* contains the given substring *sub*, irrespective of the case.
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

-    Not that unlike :func:`assertStrcontains`, you can not search for a pattern.
+    Note that unlike :func:`assertStrcontains`, you can not search for a pattern.

-.. function:: assertNotStrContains( str, sub, useRe )
+.. function:: assertNotStrContains( str, sub, [useRe [, extra_msg]] )

     **Alias**: *assert_not_str_contains()*

-    Assert that a string does not contain a given substring or pattern.
+    Assert that the string *str* does not contain the substring or pattern *sub*.
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

-    By default, substring is searched in the string.
+    By default, the substring is searched in the string.
 If *useRe* is provided and is true, *sub* is treated as a pattern which is searched inside the string *str* .

-.. function:: assertNotStrIContains( str, sub )
+.. function:: assertNotStrIContains( str, sub [, extra_msg] )

     **Alias**: *assert_not_str_icontains()*

-    Assert that a string does not contain the given substring, irrespective of the case.
+    Assert that the string *str* does not contain the substring *sub*, irrespective of the case.
+    If provided, *extra_msg* is a string which will be printed along with the failure message.

-    Not that unlike :func:`assertNotStrcontains`, you can not search for a pattern.
+    Note that unlike :func:`assertNotStrcontains`, you can not search for a pattern.

-.. function:: assertStrMatches( str, pattern [, start [, final] ] )
+.. function:: assertStrMatches( str, pattern [, start [, final [, extra_msg ]]]  )

     **Alias**: *assert_str_matches()*

-    Assert that a string matches the full pattern *pattern*.
+    Assert that the string *str* matches the full pattern *pattern*.

     If *start* and *final* are not provided or are *nil*, the pattern must match the full string, from start to end.
-The functions allows to specify the expected start and end position of the pattern in the string.
+The function allows to specify the expected start and end position of the pattern in the string.
+If provided, *extra_msg* is a string which will be printed along with the failure message.

 Error assertions